 Promotion to the rank of Professor acknowledges a record over several years of excellence in teaching, outstanding professional achievement, and dedicated service to the academic community.
 In the area of professional development these achievements must be commensurate with resources provided by the institution.
+External recognition in the areas of teaching, scholarly activity, or service is expected for promotion to full professor.

-5.3.2 Criteria for Promotion in Rank
+5.3.2 CRITERIA FOR PROMOTION IN RANK

-All faculty will be evaluated primarily on his/her activities in teaching, professional development, and service to the institution and will normally fulfill the following conditions:
+All faculty will be evaluated primarily on their activities in teaching, professional development, and service to the institution and will normally fulfill the following conditions: